kjleitz/notes/cancancan.md

 # CanCanCan notes

+Check out the docs [here](https://github.com/CanCanCommunity/cancancan/wiki/defining-abilities).

+Much of this is taken from [here](https://github.com/learn-co-students/cancan_readme-v-000).

 CanCanCan is a gem which lets you _authorize_ (not authenticate) users to perform actions.

 ## Basic usage